Examination of Breath Testing Officer

 Cross-examination of the breath testing officer in a New Jersey DWI / DUI case is a critical aspect of a successful defense.
 It's imperative to have a skilled New Jersey driving under the influence defense attorney experienced in drunk driving cases to aggressively cross-examine the breath testing officer to determine whether the breath testing was done in the proper manner.
 If it was not, then the tests can be suppressed and the judge cannot consider the breath testing results in determining the verdict in the driver's case.
 The judge would have to assess the case based on the physical case presented: driving behavior, overall interaction with the officer, and performance on any physical exercises.

 Evan Levow represented the lead defendant in State v.
-Chun, the landmark case that determined the admissibility of the new breath testing machine in New Jersey, the Draeger® Alcotest MKIII-C. Levow DWI Law is the only law firm in the state of New Jersey to own an Alcotest.
-Because of the knowledge and information gained from State v.
-Chun and owning the breath testing machine, the lawyers at Levow DWI Law are in a very strong position to understand the issues in your case and to aggressively challenge the state’s case on your behalf.
+Chun, the landmark DWI case that challenged the reliability of the breath testing machine in New Jersey, the Draeger® Alcotest MKIII-C. Levow DWI Law was the first law firm in the state of New Jersey to own an Alcotest breath testing machine.
+Given Mr. Levow's involvement in State v.
+Chun and the firm owning the machine, the lawyers at Levow DWI Law are in the strongest position possible to understand any breath testing issues in your case and to aggressively challenge the state's evidence on your behalf.

 Please call Levow DWI Law today to discuss your New Jersey DWI / DUI arrest.
 Call (877) 593-1717, or email us at firstname.lastname@example.org